eyalch/samuel/README.md

 # Samuel

-From a Google Sheets and punch cards to a single-click order!
+From Google Sheets and punch cards to a single-click order!
 This project was made to streamline the process of managing and scheduling dishes by our company chef, as well as placing orders by the employees.

 ## Overview